-In a PKI, users link their real identity with a digital identity, represented by the aforementioned digital certificate.
-This means that during authentication in a MLS group the solicitor reveals her real identity to all members of the group, which is undesirable in high-privacy environments.
-Furthermore, reusing the certificate or the long-term key material it holds could allow an observer to identify the same user in multiple different groups.
-For these reasons, the current PKI system is inadequate for an implementation of MLS in distributed environments.

-In recent times, identity management systems have shifted towards \textit{attribute-based credentials} \cite{vc_20, ssi_survey}.
+However, there are a number of problems that prevent CGKA schemes from being applicable to a distributed setting.
+The authentication method assumed by these CGKA schemes (and made explicit in the MLS specification) relies on the use of long-term signature keys associated to an user's identity through a digital certificate.
+This implies that all authentication attempts performed by the same user employ the same key material.
+Thus, it is possible to track the activity of users across all groups they participate in.
+Furthermore, a verifier must have access to the user's digital certificate in order to verify their long-term signature key.
+This would reveal the user's full identity, which goes against the user's privacy.

+In this work we develop an alternative CGKA scheme suitable for its implementation for distributed environments, in which the aforementioned problems are addressed.
+Instead of validating the identity of new users, the group will check if they fulfil certain \textit{requirements} ---such as possession of a university degree or being above certain age--- that can be dynamically modified by group members.
+This way, users aiming to join the group would only need to reveal the required information while keeping their identity in private.
+We also remove the need of long-term signature keys: users are able to generate fresh key pairs for every group which are nevertheless verifiable by existing group members.

+To that end, we replace digital certificates with Attribute-Based Credentials (ABC) \cite{vc_20, ssi_survey}.